Seed Starting 101: Growing from Scratch

 If you’re ready to dig in, then here we go!
 To figure out when to start your seeds, you need to determine the last frost date for your location.
 Usually you’ll start seeds 6-8 weeks prior to the last frost date, but reference your seed packets for exact dates.
 Do not start too early or you will have leggy plants!

-(By the way, my guidebook is a great resource for calculating frost dates and planning out a calendar for seed starting.
+(By the way, my Garden-to-Table Guidebook is a great resource for calculating frost dates and planning out a calendar for seed starting.
 If you're a pencil-and-paper person like me, go for the hard copy.
 But if you'd rather the convenience of your phone, there's an e-copy version too!)

 Your Seed Starting Set Up